shanebarringer/class_challenges/sql/sql_lesson.md

 **Challenge 5**

 1. Create a new Rails app named todo
-2. Scaffold a Tasks Resource
+2. Scaffold a Task Resource
 3. When building the Resource make sure to include:
 	4. name (string)
 	5. priority (integer)